 Think outside the box

 Thinking about the cost of flowers in midwinter was giving me a little bit of a heart attack.
 So we did without!
 Don’t get me wrong, I love flowers!
 We have a bunch of them on our dining room table right now.
 With the cost of centrepieces, bouquets and corsages, however, the costs definitely start adding up.
 Thinking outside the box, we decided that the bridesmaids would carry lanterns and that the groom, groomsmen and father of the bride would adorn themselves with a simple pocket square.
 I carried a bible down the aisle, which was used by my mother for our bible reading in the ceremony, and this left my hands free during the ceremony to hold my darling husband’s hands.
 While brainstorming and throwing around ideas for centrepieces I came up with something that was peacock-coloured (colour theme), wintery and faux-floral – our yarn pom pom centrepieces were born!
-Our guests loved the scattered little poms as well – many a bracelet was made and many fun games played with them throughout the night.
+Our guests loved the scattered little poms as well – chunky silver bracelets were given to me and many fun games played with them throughout the night.
 Don’t be afraid to go a little different, it can totally work!

 We also felt that we couldn’t justify the additional cost of getting our rental cars to come and fetch us at the end of the reception but we both wanted to be relaxed about how much we had to drink.
 After hearing horror stories of taxi pricing in our area, we contacted a companion driving service to see if it would be something that they would possibly be able to do.
 BEST DECISION!
 They made the end of our night so special because they were so excited to be involved.
 Our sweet getaway driver arrived with tin cans attached to the back of his little Mazda, an ice bucket with bubbles in the back seat for us and we drove up the drive and away from our reception with Bruno Mars’ Marry You on the stereo.
 The night could not have ended more perfectly and I’m so glad that we thought outside the regular options.